RickMMA/RickMMA/README.md

-- Hi, I’m Rick
+Hi, I’m Rick.
-- Currently learning in general
+- I'm a Uni student.
-- I’m looking to collaborate on open source
+- Interested in open source.
+- Eager to learn new things.

 <!---